 |II||Macroscopic invasion into the mediastinal fat or pleura or microscopic invasion into the capsule||Complete surgical excision and postoperative radiotherapy to decrease the incidence of local recurrence|

 |III||Invasion of the pericardium, great vessels, or lung||Complete surgical excision and postoperative radiotherapy to decrease the incidence of local recurrence|

 |IVA||Pleural or pericardial metastatic spread||Surgical debulking, radiotherapy, and chemotherapy|

 |IVB||Hematogenous or lymphatic dissemination||Surgical debulking, radiotherapy, and chemotherapy|

 Management of Thymoma

-The administration of a regimen of cisplatin/ vincristine/ doxorubicin/ cyclophosphamide for incompletely resected invasive thymomas or cases with unresectable disease (surgery is impossible due to the absence of surgical access to the affected area).
+The chemotherapeutic regimen consisting of cisplatin/ vincristine/ doxorubicin/ cyclophosphamide is used for incompletely resected invasive thymomas or cases with unresectable disease.

-1. A 77 years patient complains about elevating after slight physical load breathlessness, dizziness, cough, and feeling of” heaviness” in the chest.
-Physical examination findings: there are not any lymph nodes enlarged in the neck, chest, and underarm.
+1. A 77-year-old female presents to you complaining of breathlessness, dizziness, cough, and feeling of” heaviness” in the chest after mild exertion.
+On physical examination, there is cervical or axillary lymphadenopathy.
 The skin is dry but with no cyanosis.
-ECG reveals normal age findings, CBC matches age specialties, electrolytes, and LDH are normal as well.
-Radiography indicated a smooth mass in the superior part of the mediastinum overlaying the heart shadow.
+ECG reveals normal age findings, Full blood counts, electrolytes, and LDH are within normal limits.
+Radiography indicated a smooth mass in the anterior part of the mediastinum overlaying the heart shadow.
 Histological study (after FNA) indicates numerous adipose cells overlapping a number of thymic cells, which looks absolutely normal.
 What is the most probable diagnosis?

 - Benign thymolipoma